 In a perfect world, you wouldn’t have to borrow any money because you’d always have enough.
-In reality, there are times when you don’t have the cash for your child’s tuition bill or your own student loan payments or other bills.
+In reality, there are times when you don’t have the cash for your child’s tuition bill, your own student loan payments or other bills.
 To get some relief, it’s possible to leverage the equity you’ve already built up in your home through your down payment and mortgage payments to secure a loan.
 That’s called taking a home equity line of credit (HELOC), and to secure this loan from a lender, you are using your house as collateral.

 Find out now: How much house can I afford?